Moving to Naples, Italy

 If you have not spent a lot of time in Naples, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Deciding whether to buy or rent a home in Naples, depends on several factors, such as your financial situation, the duration of your stay, and your personal preferences.
 If you plan to stay in Naples for a long period and have the financial means, buying a home can be a good investment, as it allows you to build equity and potentially benefit from the appreciation of property value over time.
 Additionally, owning a home gives you more freedom to customize and make changes to the property.
 On the other hand, if you are unsure about the duration of your stay or prefer not to commit to a long-term investment, renting a home may be a better option.
 Renting provides more flexibility, as you can easily move to a different location if your circumstances change.
 It also allows you to avoid the responsibilities and costs associated with homeownership, such as property taxes, maintenance, and repairs.
 Ultimately, the decision to buy or rent a home in Naples, Italy, should be based on your individual needs, preferences, and financial situation.
-It is essential to carefully weigh the pros and cons of each option and consider seeking professional advice to make an informed decision," remarked one expat in Naples, Italy.
+It is essential to carefully weigh the pros and cons of each option and consider seeking professional advice to make an informed decision," said one expat who made the move to Naples.

 What should I pack when moving to Naples?